whistle-hikhi/Correcting-Post-OCR-with-low-resources-approach-in-Historical-Map-data-in-Vietnam/README.md

-# VMA-AI-Research
-Some experiments about historical map with VMA (Vietnam Map Archive) Project
+# Correcting Post OCR with low resources approach in Historical Map data in Vietnam